 Here’s a good example of too much honesty: Literary agent, Janet Reid, wrote a post warning writers not to Tweet or blog about the query process when they’re right in the middle of it.
 I couldn’t agree more.
 Why would you want to advertise your rejections while other agents have your manuscript?

-3. DON’T BE A DIVA: Part A. Unless you’re Jennifer Weiner, Jodi Picoult, Judy Blume, The Bloggess, Scary Mommy, or Dooce, you kind of have to follow some people back.
+3. DON’T BE A DIVA: Part A. Unless you’re Jennifer Weiner, Jodi Picoult, or Judy Blume, you kind of have to follow some people back.
 I’m not saying you have to follow everyone.
 I certainly don’t.
 But if someone seems like a genuine reader, fellow writer (no matter what stage in the publishing process they are), fellow blogger, and an honest to goodness fan who doesn’t overtweet, I don’t see why you wouldn’t make their day and follow back.
 You can still be discerning.
 I tend not to follow people back who constantly complain, people who write endless lists of #FF (Follow Fridays), people who constantly write public tweets that should be @replies (more on that in Part IV), and people who are selling a product.
 (That includes authors who tweet about their books and nothing else, as well as bloggers who push the same post 15 times a day.)

 Making lists will help you organize your followers as you go along so you’re not overwhelmed by an absurd amount of tweets.
 I wrote about the how and why of lists in my previous Twitter Tips post.